stefanmaston/Sunthetics-CHP2X-system/README.md

 streamlit run Sunthetics_CHP2X_Simulation.py
 ```

-The application will be available at streamlit run Sunthetics_CHP2X_Simulation.py and at http://localhost:8501
+The application will be available at https://sunthetics-chp2x-system-uu6vehbpb7exha5wi2hg96.streamlit.app and at http://localhost:8501

 ## License